tgmattso/OmpCommonCore/Exercises/README.md

 then use nmake to build.

 Notice we have set the optmization flag to -O0 explicitly.
-This is to prevent compiler optimizations from hiding certain OpenMP features (such as false sharing) that we would like to expose.
+This is to prevent compiler optimizations from "fixing" certain OpenMP issues (such as false sharing) that we would like to expose.
 You can set to a higher optimization level such as -O3 to improve performance.